 Tap or click Edit.

-Tap or click a category on the left, like Auto fix or Light.
-That category’s editing options are on the right side of the photo.
+Tap or click a category on the left, like Auto-fix or Light.
+That category’s editing options appear on the right side of the photo.

 Tap or click an option on the right.
-For more info on each option, see Edit photos and videos.
+For more information on each option, see Editing photos and videos.

-Keep selecting new options until you’re done editing.
+Keep selecting new options until you’ve finished editing.

 Save the edited photo.
 You can update the original photo or save a copy with your changes.